 For parking there are several long-stay car parks dotted around the city and the hotel suggested Charlotte Street 5 minutes away (priced from £8.50 for 24 hours) or the hotel’s valet (£25.00).

 After arriving at the hotel the last thing we wanted to do was search for a car park and opted for a stress free start to our city break.
-We left our car with valet parking at the main entrance to the hotel, our luggage was whisked away and we had a warm welcome to the hotel.
+We left our car with the hotel’s valet parking (you can use the lane at the side of the hotel), our luggage was whisked away and we had a warm welcome to the hotel.

 The bright and airy lobby oozes contemporary sophistication and charm with stylish lighting.
 The comfortable swivel chairs were a big hit with the girls as we checked-in.